 As mentioned in the rules, points are awarded to the team itself, not individual players.
 So, if you leave your team and join another team, you don’t bring any points with you.
-There are some specific scenarios that can occur if multiple players leave the same team at the same time—read more about that in section 5.3 of our official rules.
+There are some specific scenarios that can occur if multiple players leave the same team at the same time—read more about that in section 4.3 of the rules.

 I’m a citizen in one eligible country and have a valid work visa in another eligible country.
 Where do I compete?

-The Region that you will compete in corresponds to your Blizzard account’s country.
-If this is not set to the country you wish to compete in, you must update the Blizzard account’s country of residence prior to competing.
+The region that you will compete in corresponds to the country specified in your Blizzard account.
+If this is not set to the country you wish to compete in, you must update your Blizzard account’s country of residence prior to competing.

 I have moved countries since I created my Blizzard account.
 How do I update it?

-Please contact our customer service team to begin the process of updating your Blizzard account credentials.
+Please contact our Customer Service team to begin the process of updating your Blizzard account credentials—it’s quick and easy!
 Read our support article for more instructions.